Kazakhstan rewrites its alphabet to shed its Soviet past | DW | 01.07.2019

 Read more: Nursultan, not Astana — Kazakhstan renames capital to honor Nazarbayev

-Linguistic acrobatics are already part of every day life in Kazakhstan, including in Kainazar.
+Linguistic acrobatics are already part of everyday life in Kazakhstan, including in Kainazar.
 The school is bilingual, like many of its students.
-Parents chose whether their children will attend classes in the Kazakh language of the Russian language.
+Parents chose whether their children will attend classes in the Kazakh language or the Russian language.
 Both are official languages in Kazakhstan and both can be heard in this schoolyard.

 Shedding Soviet skin